 When you search for a keyword on Google, you’ll likely see a “People Also Ask” section in the results.

-This is great for discovering topics and questions that people are interested in.
+This is great to find content ideas or for discovering topics and questions that people are interested in.

 For example, if your query is “SEO copywriting” you can see the different questions that users are asking:

 You can use them as content ideas for blog posts, videos, and more.

 You can also click on a question to find more related queries: